Implementing Effective Literacy Intervention Lessons

 But in reality, what students need most is consistency.
 And that starts with explicit routines.
 Clear, repeatable steps for how you introduce, model, and practice each skill.

-Not only does this support student learning, it also reduces your cognitive load as an educator.
+Not only does this support student learning, but it also reduces your cognitive load as an educator.
 You stop scrambling for what to teach and instead follow a structure that works.

 In this post, we’ll show you exactly what explicit routines look like across the five core components of reading (plus writing) with routines you can use right away.